TheDigitalFrontier/parallel-decision-trees/README.md

 Assumes the class is stored in the final column (accessible with column index `-1`).
 It is initialized with a dataset, which is placed in a new TreeNode and serves as the root.
 The fitting process recursively visits leaf nodes, checks for stopping/pruning conditions, and potentially performs a new split.

 When a new split is added, the splitting column and threshold are stored in the splitting node, and new child nodes are created, each with their respective portion of the dataset.
 When initialized, nodes in the decision tree typically have a piece of the dataset, but no splitting values (column+threshold); the latter are not set until the node is actually visited by the recursive fitting function.

 The **RandomForest** class implements the random forest algorithm.
-It creates a series of **DecisionTree**s and fits each one on a bootstrapped sample of the dataset.
-It allows a number of hyperparameters, so of which it delegates to the **DecisionTree**s.
+It creates a series of **DecisionTrees** and fits each one on a bootstrapped sample of the dataset.
+It allows a number of hyperparameters, so of which it delegates to the **DecisionTrees**.

 #### Import conventions:
-Header files (`.hpp`) only import other header files.
+- Header files (`.hpp`) only import other header files.
-Class files (`.cpp`) that don’t have a `main` method only import header files.
+- Class files (`.cpp`) that don’t have a `main` method only import header files.
-Class files (`.cpp`) that do have a `main` method import all relevant class files (but never another class file that has a `main` method).
+- Class files (`.cpp`) that do have a `main` method import all relevant class files (but never another class file that has a `main` method).
 #### Naming conventions:
-"set_" and "add_" methods modify the object.
+- "set_" and "add_" methods modify the object.
-"get_" methods return a constant or pre-computed attribute of the object without modifying it.
+- "get_" methods return a constant or pre-computed attribute of the object without modifying it.
-"find_" methods calculate something about the object without modifying it. utility methods (public or private) are helpers that may or may not modify the object (as indicated in the docstring).
+- "find_" methods calculate something about the object without modifying it.
+- Utility methods (public or private) are helpers that may or may not modify the object (as indicated in the docstring).
 #### Parameter conventions:
 Generally, vectors are returned as pointers.
-Data frames are sometimes returned as pointers (*), especially for functions that return multiple frames (i.e. a vector of pointers to data frames).
+Data frames are sometimes returned as pointers (\*), especially for functions that return multiple frames (i.e. a vector of pointers to data frames).
 Objects are rarely passed by reference (&) except if it was necessary to achieve functionality.

 ## Salient Design Choices